RutviShukla/Signify/POPUP_TROUBLESHOOTING.md

 ### 1. **Reload the Extension**
 1. Go to `chrome://extensions/`
-2. Find "Deaflix - ASL-First Education"
+2. Find "Signify - ASL-First Education"
 3. Click the **reload icon** (circular arrow) on the extension card
 4. Try clicking the extension icon again

 ### 2. **Check Extension is Enabled**
 1. Go to `chrome://extensions/`
-2. Make sure the toggle next to "Deaflix" is **ON** (blue)
+2. Make sure the toggle next to "Signify" is **ON** (blue)
 3. If it's off, turn it on

 ### 3. **Check Extension Icon is Visible**
 1. Look at the Chrome toolbar (top right)
-2. You should see the Deaflix icon (or puzzle piece if no icon)
+2. You should see the Signify icon (or puzzle piece if no icon)
 3. If you don't see it:
    - Click the puzzle piece icon (extensions menu)
-   - Find "Deaflix" and click the pin icon to pin it to toolbar
+   - Find "Signify" and click the pin icon to pin it to toolbar

 ### 4. **Check for Errors**
 1. Go to `chrome://extensions/`
-2. Find "Deaflix"
+2. Find "Signify"
 3. Click "Errors" or "Inspect views: service worker"
 4. Look for red error messages
 5. Share any errors you see

 ### 5. **Right-Click the Extension Icon**
-- Right-click the Deaflix icon in toolbar
+- Right-click the Signify icon in toolbar
 - Select "Inspect popup"
 - This opens DevTools for the popup
 - Check Console tab for errors